 - 7. Mal 3:10 is often used in error to authorize tithing in the Church Age. - 7.1 Malachi is an Old Testament book, with primary application to Israel.
 As part of the Old Testament it is a law book. - 7.2 The Mosaic Law was a conditional covenant applicable to the nation Israel as a priest nation. - 7.3 Malachi is significantly the last book of the Old Testament.
-In this last book, God asks the Jews to conform to the conditional Mosaic covenant or suffer national discipline. - 7.4 This is a recurring theme of the Old Testament, certainly to include Malachi - 7.5 Israel had rejected the claims of God and was like a people who strove with the priests, rejecting the counsel of God's ordained messenger.
-Israel was thus destined for discipline. - 7.5.1 Priests became greedy, and the mercenary spirit which prevailed among them is exposed by Malachi.
-They eat up the sin of my people.
-Malachi complains that the priests grew wealthy as they greedily seized the tithes and offerings which the people brought to the Lord. - 7.6 Since this is the Doctrine of Giving and not tithing, be aware (as earlier listed) there were other special tithes related to the seventh year and the jubilee year which, in most cases, the nation of Israel failed to keep. - 8.
-Now let's establish the relationship of the tithe to us.
-Are we to tithe and give or simply give? - Since the tithe was part of the Mosaic Law and we are exhorted in Scripture not to keep this law because Christ fulfilled the law, the Law in the Church Age therefore becomes self-deleting with respect to its spiritual application.
+In this last book, God asks the Jews to conform to the conditional Mosaic covenant or suffer national discipline. - 7.4 This is a recurring theme of the Old Testament, certainly to include Malachi.

+Mal 2:11 Judah hath dealt treacherously, and an abomination is committed in Israel and in Jerusalem; for Judah hath profaned the Holiness of the Lord which He loved, and hath married the daughter of a foreign god.